 If a couple can resolve marital issues and bring an agreement to court, they may avoid the pitfalls of litigation.
 More people than ever are coming to the realization that avoiding court is often in the best interest of all involved.
 In many cases, as long as spouses are capable of openly and honestly communicating with one another, they are able to agree upon the terms of their divorce without the need of entering the litigation process.
 That being said, rather obviously, not every couple can do so, for various reasons.
 Fortunately, there are other options on the table, known as Alternative Dispute Resolution.

 Alternative Dispute Resolution

 There are few things more important to the outcome of your divorce than cooperation, which is why our firm strongly advises hiring an experienced divorce mediator, as long as you believe you can still work with your spouse.
 That being said, of course, this is not always possible, which is why if you are entering the litigation process, you will need a knowledgeable divorce attorney on your side to ensure your rights, assets, and children are protected.
-No matter your situation, please do not hesitate to reach out to the Law Office of Sarina Gianna, LLC today to learn more about what our firm can do for you.
+No matter your situation, please do not hesitate to reach out to the Law Office of Sarina Gianna, LLC today to learn more about what a divorce attorney at our firm can do for you.

 Contact An Experienced, Compassionate Divorce Attorney